wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.4.7 =
+* Incompatible change: due to some changes in the code, 2 CSS variables changed too: no longer using a container id but using a real css class name:
+  #eme_global_map img becomes .eme_global_map
+  #eme_locations_list becomes .eme_locations_list
 * Feature: added template functionality to the calendar as well (new option template_id to the shortcode eme_calendar, for templating entries in the full calendar)
 * Feature: support tls when sending mail via smtp by prepending 'tls://' to the hostname (typically for port 587)
 * Feature: new placeholders #_HOURS_TILL_START and #_HOURS_TILL_END